 • Law and bioethics

-The selection test will be oral on the basic topics of nursing care in critical care.
+The selection exam is an oral test on the fundamental topics of nursing care in critical care settings.

 Information